Frequently Asked Questions in Little Rock

 Heat is best for minor aches and pains.
-It brings blood to an area which allows more nutrients and can promote healing.
+It brings blood to an area that allows more nutrients and can promote healing.
 However, too much heat can cause swelling.
 Do not use heat for more than 15 minutes per hour.
 Always have a barrier between the heat source and the skin to avoid burns.
-However, if in doubt whether to use ice or heat—use ice.
+However, if in doubt about whether to use ice or heat—use ice.
 It is best to consult your doctor before using heat.

 Yes, most insurance plans have chiropractic coverage.